-8. Physical Intervention/ Positive Intervention
+8. Physical Intervention/ Reasonable Force

-Avanti Schools Trust's policy on physical intervention and positive handling by staff is set out separately.
+- 8.1.
+Avanti Schools Trust's policy on physical intervention and reasonable force by staff is set out separately.
 It complies with the DfE's guidance on use of reasonable force.
 This policy states that staff may only use reasonable force, meaning no more force than is needed to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
-It is always unlawful to use force as a punishment.

-Principals and other authorised trained staff can use such force/restraint as is reasonable in the circumstances to conduct a search for the following prohibiteditems: knives and weapons, alcohol, illegal drugs, stolen items, cigarettes and tobacco, fireworks, pornographic images, mobile phones or any article that hasbeen or is likely to be used to commit an offence, cause personal injury or damage property.
+It is always unlawful to use force as a punishment. - 8.2.
+Principals and other authorised trained staff can use such force as is reasonable in the circumstances to conduct a search for the following prohibited items: knives and weapons, alcohol, illegal drugs, stolen items, cigarettes and tobacco, fireworks, pornographic images, mobile phones or any article that has been or is likely to be used to commit an offence, cause personal injury or damage property.

+- 8.3.
 Where the use of force is necessary, plans and reasonable adjustments should be made for disabled children and children with special educational needs.
 Any use of force or restraint must be recorded and signed by a witness.
-The parent/carer will be informed of the incident.
+The parent/carer will be informed of the incident. - 8.4.
 Using searching, screening and confiscation powers appropriately is an important way to ensure pupil and staff welfare is protected and helps schools establish an environment where everyone is safe.
-DfE has published new advice (July 2022( that explains schools' screening, searching and confiscation powers so that Principals, senior leaders and other staff have the confidence to use them if necessary.
+DfE has published new advice (July 2022) that explains schools' screening, searching and confiscation powers so that Principals, senior leaders and other staff have the confidence to use them if necessary. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment\data/file/1091132/Searching\Screening\and\Confiscation\guidance\July\2022

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/1091132/Searching Screening and Confiscation guidance July 2022.pdf